-Kim Gallagher, Director of Operations, is responsible for the daily operations of the school including human resources management.
-She manages the use of the building and grounds, rentals, and the work of assorted contractors.
-She acts as the liaison to state health and safety inspectors.
-She coordinates volunteers and directs summer programs.
-She reports to the Head of School.
+Andrew Lutes, Director of Operations, is responsible for the daily operations of the school.
+He manages the use of the building and grounds, rentals, and the work of assorted contractors.
+He is the liaison to state health and safety inspectors.
+He directs summer programs and reports to the Head of School.